greg-md/php-orm/README.md

 _Example 2:_

-Let say you have a students table and want to update the grade of a student:
+Let say you have students table and want to update the grade of a student:

 ```php
 $query = $driver->update()